Learning Support

 2. What is the school's guiding principle regarding LSP?

-We welcome and value all children equally no matter what their special need or difficulty is.
+We believe that education is for all. we welcome and value all children equally no matter what their special need or difficulty is.
 We are committed to providing equal access for all children and believe that everyone is entitled to an education.

 3. Who implements the program?

-The learning Support team consists of a program coordinator at each campus with three full-time and one part time teacher in the Lower School, two full time teachers at the upper school and a group of individual teacher assistants as needed.
+The LSP team consists of a program coordinator at each campus with two full-time and one part time teacher in the Lower School, three full time teachers at the upper school and a group of individual teacher assistants as needed.

 4. How many students are being supported by LSP and what are their challenges?

-On both campuses, almost 100 students are currently supported by LSP.
-They include among others, children with Cerebral Palsy (CP), Specific Learning Difficulties, Dyslexia, Dyspraxia, Speech and Language Difficulties Attention Deficit Hyperactivity Disorder (ADHD), Down's Syndrome, Autism, and Williams Syndrome.
+On both campuses, almost 45 students are currently supported by LSP.
+They include among others, children with Cerebral Palsy (CP), Specific Learning Difficulties, Dyslexia, Dyspraxia, Speech and Language Difficulties, Mild visual Impairment, Attention Deficit Hyperactivity Disorder (ADHD), Down's Syndrome, Autism, and Williams Syndrome.

 5. Are there any admission restraints?